Phase boundaries in algebraic conformal QFT: Abstract

 \section{Abstract}

 We study the structure of local algebras in relativistic conformal quantum field theory with phase boundaries.
-Phase boundaries (or ``defects'') are instances of a more general notion of boundaries, that give rise to quite a variety of algebraic structures.
+Phase boundaries are instances of a more general notion of boundaries that give rise to a variety of algebraic structures.
 These can be formulated in a common framework originating in Algebraic QFT, with the principle of Einstein Causality playing a prominent role.
 We classify the phase boundary conditions by the centre of a certain universal construction, which produces a reducible representation in which all possible boundary conditions are realized.
-While the classification itself reproduces results obtained in a different framework by other authors before (because the underlying mathematics turns out to be the same), the physical interpretation is quite different.
+For a large class of models, the classification reproduces results obtained in a different approach by Fuchs et al.\ before.

-{ Supported by the ERC Advanced Grant 227458 OACFT ``Operator Algebras and Conformal Field Theory", PRIN-MIUR, GNAMPA-INDAM and EU.
-Supported by the Grants-in-Aid for Scientific Research, JSPS.
-Supported by the German Research Foundation (Deutsche Forschungsgemeinschaft (DFG)) through the Institutional Strategy of the University of G\"ottingen.
+{ Supported in part by the ERC Advanced Grant 669240 QUEST ``Quantum Algebraic Structures and Models'', PRIN-MIUR, GNAMPA-INdAM and Alexander von Humboldt Foundation (RL).
+Supported by the Grants-in-Aid for Scientific Research, JSPS (YK).
+Supported by the German Research Foundation (Deutsche Forschungsgemeinschaft (DFG)) through the Institutional Strategy of the University of G\"ottingen (MB, KHR).
 The hospitality and support of the Erwin-Schr\"odinger International Institute for Mathematical Physics, Vienna, is gratefully acknowledged. }